 During 2010, bulb development shifted to provide LED bulb replacements for other bulb fittings, such as MR11, E14, E27, bayonet, and strip lighting.
 LED bulb versions to replace incandescent 60W candle and GLS bulbs are now available.

-With the push given by legislation to ban incandescent bulbs in general lighting, and the advances in LED technology, LED bulbs will soon become the norm, and CFLs will be seen as a transient improvement in energy efficiency.
+With the push given by legislation to ban incandescent bulbs in general lighting, and the advances in LED technology, LED light bulbs will soon become the norm, and CFLs will be seen as a transient improvement in energy efficiency.

 Start saving energy and money today with LED lighting.